phillmv/okayfail.com-old/_posts/2011-07-18-nytimes-timelapse.md

 [<img src="/img/truman.jpg" />](http://en.wikipedia.org/wiki/Dewey_Defeats_Truman)

-Having worked with and developed a number of content management systems I can tell you that as a rule of thumb no one is storing their frontpage layout data.
+Having worked with and developed on a number of content management systems I can tell you that as a rule of thumb no one is storing their frontpage layout data.
 It's all gone, and once newspapers shutter their physical distribution operations I get this feeling that we're no longer going to have a comprehensive archive of how our news-sources of note looked on a daily basis.
 [Archive.org](http://wayback.archive.org/web/20110815000000*/http://nytimes.com) comes close, but there are too many gaps to my liking.

 This, in my humble opinion, is a tragedy because in many ways our frontpages are summaries of our perspectives and our preconceptions.
 They store what we thought was *important*, in a way that is easy and quick to parse and extremely valuable for any future generations wishing to study our time period.